 I love logic.
 Crave it even.
 Objective over subjective always.
 Warm and fuzzy are the enemy.Gushing prose not welcome here.
 But with the Pentax K-1?
 Houston we have a problem.
 I have delayed writing anything about this camera.
 Why?
 Glad you asked.
 Seeing myself as logical I was concerned that my immediate and ever growing… ok, love for this camera would be perceived as the uncontrolled, unchecked ramblings of an overzealous Pentaxian (Pentaxite, Pentaxlandian..?).
 There.
 I said it.
 I love this camera.
 Hoo, that is freeing.
 Case in point just recently I took pictures that moved me, dare I say to near tears.
 Not that the pictures themselves were so marvelous (although they kinda were)…

 but more accurately I was moved by the fact that I had actually acquired a camera so much better, with so much more potential than I ever thought I could have afforded.
 And this day I was using a $50 used film lens.
 At this point two weeks in I know I have not even scratched the surface of what this camera can do.
 This is one of those cameras that you do not flip to try another brand or climb a lens system hierarchy.
+(Update: Wellllll… Turned out that this was not the case.
+At all.
+Oh well.
+Will try not to make such declarations in the future.)
 This is one you faithfully use for years and then put on a

 pedestal shelf to be taken down for a spin every once in a while…. like my Dad’s dearly departed ME Super.
 Wait, more on that in a bit.

 Now mind you I come at this not only having used a string of crop sensor interchangeable lens cameras in the last few years (E-P5, E-PL5, D3300, NX300, NX30, RX-100ii, K-3ii, NX1 and a full frame A7 somewhere in the middle for giggles).